AntonioSertic23/Course-Project-The-Monster-Slayer-Game/README.md

 - HTML5 and CSS3 for the user interface.
 - Vue.js for the application's logic and dynamic data binding.
-- Vue Router is used for handling different views in the game.
 - The project was developed following modern Vue.js practices, including the Composition API.

 ## Getting Started